aspinwall-ui/aspinwall-launcher/docs/widgets/creating_widgets.md

 A widget's content is provided through the `content` variable, and it contains a GTK widget (usually a `GtkBox`, `GtkGrid` or other type of container).
 Information about the widget is stored in the `metadata` variable, which is a dict.
 It contains the following values:

+ - `id` - the widget's ID
  - `name` - the widget's name
  - `icon` - string containing the icon name to use for the widget
  - `description` - the widget's description (shown in the widget chooser)
  - `tags` - a string containing a list of tags, separated by commas
- - `thumbnail` - an url to a screenshot of the widget

 When displayed in the launcher, the widget is wrapped in a `LauncherWidget` object and given a `LauncherWidgetHeader`; this header displays the widget's name and icon, and provides buttons for removing the widget from the launcher and accessing its settings.

-***Note:** The metadata (including the name and icon) cannot be changed while the widget is running.*
+***Note:** The metadata cannot be changed while the widget is running.*

 ## Creating the widget class

-First, begin by creating the widget file.
-You can use our simple [widget template](https://github.com/aspinwall-ui/aspinwall-example-widget) to get an initial file layout.
+> Note: You can use our [widget template](https://github.com/aspinwall-ui/aspinwall-example-widget) to get an initial file layout.

+Create a new file called `widget.py` in your widget directory.
+This will be where our widget's code is stored.

-Then, add the widget class to your newly created file:
+Now, add the widget class to the file:

 ```python
 from aspinwall.widgets import Widget